codiusmaximus/lights/LEQ.md

-# System of linear equations to solve

-### Lights problem
+### Carousel lights problem solution via Linear Equations

 #### Bhaskar Agarwal

-The logic for the lights is the following
+The rules for the 5 switches are the following.
+All 5 are turned on simultaneously.

 1. Turns on red when yellow is on
 2. Red and green are never on together

 3. Blue and green can only be on and off together